walcht/neovim-unity/README.md

      the other LS is running - as long as its socket endpoint is reachable).

-  1. install and build the [LSP IP Socket Adapter][lsp-ip-socket-adapter] (or just get the DLL directly from the release page) and run as such:
+  1. install and build the [LSP IP Socket Adapter][lsp-ip-socket-adapter] (or just get the DLL directly from the [release page][lspadapter-releases]) and run as such:

      ```PowerShell
-     LSPAdapter.exe "<windows-host-ip>:<port>" <path-to-roslyn-ls.dll> -- --logLevel=Error --extensionLogDirectory="LSPLog" --stdio
+     LSPTCPSocketAdapter.exe <windows-host-ip> <port> dotnet "<roslyn-ls-path> --logLevel=Error --extensionLogDirectory=log --stdio" --mount=/mnt/c
      ```

-     Options after the `--` are simply passed as is to the underlying Roslyn LS process startup.
+  1. now run Neovim on a valid C# file/project (i.e., a project with generated csproj files) and you should see LSP support.

-     Why install an additional program, this is already too complicated? (you may ask) - Well, as the time of writing this, Roslyn LS does NOT provided a sockets IP communication mechanism and one can only communication with it via its stdin/stdout or pipes (which do not work with WSL2).
+     Why install an additional program, this is already too complicated? (you may ask) - Well, as the time of writing this, Roslyn LS does NOT provided a sockets IP communication mechanism and one can only communicate with it via its stdin/stdout or pipes (which do not work with WSL2).
 This is where this adapter comes in handy, what it does is simply this:

      ```
        Neovim LSP Client ----- LSP IP Socket Adapter ------- Roslyn LS
                          |            |                  |
              + - - - - - +            |                  + - - - +
              |              forward msgs from  both ends           |
-     communication via      and adjust Neovim LSP client    communicates via
+     communication via      and adjust Neovim LSP client    communication via
      IP socket:             URIs to  valid Windows  URIs      stdin/stdout
      <windows-host-ip>:<port>
      ```